-In 2015 the Group announced an Efficiency Program to eliminate excess capacity and align the Group with customers' requirements and expected long-term volumes.
-This program has now been substantially completed delivering benefits in the 2016 financial year, with annual benefits of \$15 million expected in FY17.
+In 2015 the Group announced an Efficiency Program to eliminate excess capacity and align the Group with customers' requirements and expected long term volumes.
+This program has now been substantially completed delivering benefits in the 2016 financial year, with annual benefits of \$15 million expected in the 2017 financial year.